-Biology students at Hollins develop a broad understanding of life – both plant and animal.
+Biology degree students at Hollins develop a broad understanding of life – both plant and animal.
 You’ll explore the organization and processes of each, from cells through organ systems to species and evolution to populations and ecosystems.

 All along the way, our faculty, who offer expertise in fields ranging from genetics, ecology, and human physiology to microbiology, zoology, and ornithology, will help you grow broad scientific and technical skills.
 You’ll seamlessly integrate challenging classwork, experiential learning, and research/fieldwork.